Motor expenses - an unexpected VAT bonus

 VAT rules for cars used in a business are notoriously strict.
 However, for some types of car-related expenditure they are surprisingly generous.
 What are they and how can your client take maximum advantage of them?

-Except in the rare situation that your client can prove to HMRC that a car is used 100% for a business, it will not permit them to reclaim any of the VAT paid on its purchase.
+All or nothing Except in the rare situation that your client can prove to HMRC that a car is used 100% for a business, it will not permit them to reclaim any of the VAT paid on its purchase.
 Any private use whatsoever precludes them from claiming any VAT - it cannot be apportioned between business and private use as it can for other expenditure.
 The good news is that this block doesn't apply to motor running expenses.
 In fact, the VAT rules for these are the antithesis of those for car purchases.

-Before we look at motor running costs remember that the rules for these differ from journey-related expenses.
+Journey-related costs Before we look at motor running costs remember that the rules for these differ from journey-related expenses.
 The normal VAT rules apply to these.
 This means that VAT paid on expenses relating to a business journey, for example off-road parking charges, can be reclaimed in full.
 For some types of journey-related expenses you may need to apportion VAT between business and private use, as in the case of a petrol bill.

-When you get to considering the cost of repairing and maintaining your client's car the VAT rules become interesting, in a good way.
+Motor running expenses When you get to considering the cost of repairing and maintaining your client's car the VAT rules become interesting, in a good way.

 Tip - Even where there's significant private use of a car, HMRC allows you to reclaim 100% of the VAT paid on this sort of expenditure.
 This generosity isn't confined to cars owned by the business, it also applies to those personally owned if they are used for business journeys.